WorldAfterCapital/WorldAfterCapital/README.md

 Each of the previous two transitions can also be seen as a shift in scarcity.
 The transition from the forager age to the agrarian age was a shift in scarcity from food to land.
 The transition from the agrarian age to the industrial age shifted the scarcity from land to capital.

 Today capital is no longer scarce in the world.
 We should consider that the great success of capitalism.
-We now face a new scarcity, however, that of attention and capitalism will not solve it for us.
+We now face a new scarcity, however, that of attention.
+Individually and collectively our attention is scarce.
+We are bad at allocating attention and capitalism will not solve that for us in its present form.

 This is what "World After Capital" is about.
+It is a work in progress and what you see at present is an incomplete draft.
+I am still in the process of rewriting several chapters from an earlier version that I was not happy with.

+I welcome feedback and suggestions for improvement.
+The contents of the book will always be freely available at <a href="http://worldaftercapital.org">worldaftercapital.org</a> under a Creative Commons license.
+I retain final "commit rights" for changes and as such take responsibility for any and all errors.